-- determining the optimal structure of debt portfolio; - aligning the debt portfolio-related costs with the costs set in the state Budget for each year separately and in the medium term; - limiting and eliminating the effect of the risks on public debt sustainability in both the medium and the long run, and - ensuring transparency in the process of debt incurrence.
+- determining the optimal structure of debt portfolio; - aligning the debt portfolio-related costs with the costs set in the state Budget for each year separately and in the medium term: - limiting and eliminating the effect of the risks on public debt sustainability in both the medium and the long run, and - ensuring transparency in the process of debt incurrence.

 Despite the upward trend registered in the period 2008-2016, public debt stabilized following 2016 by end-2019.
 At the beginning of 2020, escalation of COVID-19 pandemic resulted in contracted economic activity globally, the effects of which were also felt in the Macedonian economy.
-In addition to the pandemic effects, still felt in the Macedonian economy, the energy crisis at the beginning of 2022 also led to increase of the budget deficit and the public debt accordingly.

-At the end of Q1 2022, general government debt amounted to EUR 6,113.4 million, i.e. 48.7% of the projected GDP.
-At the end of Q1 2022, total public debt, which includes the general government debt and the debt of public enterprises established by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje, amounted to EUR 7,170.7 million, accounting for 57.1% of the projected GDP.
+It also led to increase of both the budget deficit and the public debt respectively.
+Thus, at the end of 2020, general government debt amounted to EUR 5,516.0 million, i.e. 51.2% of GDP, while public debt amounted to EUR 6,483.3 million, i.e. 60.2% of GDP.